mscappini/CCNetGithubHookTrigger/README.md

 </configuration>
 ```

+- If you make changes to the `ccnet.config` file and save, the service will attempt to restart with a new trigger instance.
+But since the trigger has no way to know that it was unloaded, the OWIN service continues to run.
+While the old instance continues to run, the new trigger will attempt to start a new OWIN instance on the same port and you will receive an error in the Event Viewer.
+Simply restart the service to get the ball rolling properly again.

 ## SSL
 To configure for SSL, you must use the `netsh` utility (`netsh` is Win7+, previous versions used `httpcfg`.)
 Explicit configuration for SSL is beyond the scope of this document, but I will include a quick line and example for reference.